All About Alor Island Indonesia – Exploring the Alor Archipelago

 Alor island diving is some of the best in all of Indonesia so be sure to consider this activity if you’re heading to Alor island, Indonesia.
 Besides the dive resorts on Alor Island, there are a few other dive centres that will cater to independent divers, the oldest and more famous one being Alor Dive run by an expat, who, however was not on the island during the time we were there.

-After doing some research, we discovered that there was another outfit on the island called Air Alor Dive, a newcomer to the Alor diving scene.
+After doing some research, we discovered that there was another outfit on the island called Air Alor Dive, a newcomer to the Alor island diving scene.
 We knew nothing about the agency, and Nikki usually likes to investigate the history of any company he dives with beforehand, but we didn’t have other options to go with at this point.

 We turned up at the shop in Alor Kecil at 8am as discussed via SMS (tel no: +628122038788) and were greeted by four eager smiling young men.
 After a safety briefing we set off for the day.
 Nikki would be doing two dives and I would be snorkelling around the dive sites.

-The price for 2 dives and snorkelling were of 1,200,000 IDR (about €75) and 200,000 IDR (about €12.50) respectively including lunch and all equipment which is pretty much a standard price for such activities in Indonesia.
+The price for two dives and snorkelling were of 1,200,000 IDR (about €75) and 200,000 IDR (about €12.50) respectively including lunch and all equipment which is pretty much a standard price for such activities in Indonesia.

-It is difficult to describe the underwater wonderland that welcomed us when diving and snorkelling.
+It is difficult to describe the underwater wonderland that welcomed us when diving and snorkelling in the Alor Archipelago.
 Both Nikki and I were amazed by the sheer quantity of fish, healthy coral and exceptional visibility (in August).
-After also diving in both Komodo National Park and Raja Ampat, Nikki feels that Alor tops his list of favourite diving spots in Indonesia, perhaps also because he had near-perfect dive conditions whilst we were there.
+After also diving in both Komodo National Park and Raja Ampat, Nikki feels that Alor island diving tops the other dive spots in Indonesia, perhaps also because he had near-perfect dive conditions whilst we were there.

-The guys at Air Alor Dive were incredibly friendly, knowledgeable and professional.
+The guys at Air Alor Dive were incredibly friendly, knowledgeable about Alor island diving and professional.
 The equipment was new and well-maintained and although this company is relatively new, the guys really seem to have a firm foothold on their business and we cannot recommend them enough.